PicksPeng/QWIRE/index.md

 ---
-title: Bulma Clean Theme
+title: SimuQ
-subtitle: This is the demo site for Bulma Clean Theme
+subtitle: A domain-specific language for quantum simulation with analog compilation
 layout: page
 callouts: home_callouts
 show_sidebar: true
 ---

-# Bulma Clean Theme demo website
+# SimuQ

 This website showcases the options for the Bulma Clean theme.
 The theme is available as a ruby gem or can be used with GitHub pages.